cpmbits/cpm/README.md

 Test sources reside in the `tests` directory. `cpm` will consider as test suites any files that match the expression `test_*.cpp`.

-`cpm` hsa been developed very closely to `cest`, a testing framework